 (d) A child must not go more than three hours without a meal or snack being offered, unless the child is sleeping.

-(e) You must serve enough food to allow children second servings from the vegetable, fruit, grain, and milk groups.
+(e) You must serve enough food to allow a child to have second servings from the vegetable, fruit, grain, and milk groups if the child requests it.

-(f) You must ensure a supply of drinking water is always available to each child at every snack, mealtime, and after active play and
+(f) You must ensure a supply of clean, sanitary drinking water:

+(1) Is always available to each child at every snack, mealtime, and during and after active play; and

-is served in a safe and sanitary manner.
+(2) Is served in a safe and sanitary manner.